 My mom has dementia and is in a nursing home in NC.
 The home will not disclose any information to me because my brother didn't list me as family.
 He does not have guardianship nor does he have power of attorney.
 The nursing home says since he registered her, he makes the decision.

 1 was a bartender/server for 30 yrs.
 10 yrs ago l was prescribed methadone for a medical condition not related to addiction & didn't need to work.
 Now, I'm fighting an addiction, and on a fixed income @ 62 yrs old.
-I'm in recovery & don't dare take the chance of being in that type of environment.
-I...
+I'm in recovery & don't dare take the chance of being in...
 Read more »

 Hope you tell your GOP Senators and Congressman about this as they seem to think people like you can just get insurance and need no help.
 There are "spend down" and other ways if you are "medically needy" of qualifying for medical assistance, but these vary by state.
-See if there is a patient...Read more »
+See if...Read more »

 Her son has power of attorney she grandmother is 86 owns her home and is in good health in her right mind son put her in nursing home and is trying to sell grandmothers house grandmother needs help to revoke power of attorney but don't know what to do please help